NeCTAR-RC/tutorials/_kubernetes-advanced/02-gateway.md

 duration: 15
 ---

 This section presents the deployment of an Envoy Gateway configured with a static external IP address.
-The two steps outlined below serve as a replacement for Step 6 in the [Installing Envoy Gateway]({{ site.baseurl }}/kubernetes/07-envoy-gateway) in Kubernetes tutorial.
+The three steps outlined below serve as a replacement for Step 6 in the [Installing Envoy Gateway]({{ site.baseurl }}/kubernetes/06-gateway) in Kubernetes tutorial.
 Prior to proceeding, users are required to possess adequate privileges to access and operate the Nectar CLI interface.

 1. Create a floating IP address via Nectar Openstack CLI interface, the network must be project floating IP network and note down the IP